How did this SHIT language become the de facto standard for ML shit? Fuck ython, fuck pip, fuck conda and everything that comes with it.

 Why python is shit:

-1. Performance. wait till moron business group writes code thats slow and offloads the processing to you because their moron code doesnt scale
+1. Performance. wait till Black person business group writes code thats slow and offloads the processing to you because their Black person code doesnt scale

 2. Documentation sucks ass